-Selected themes of historical and contemporary interest.
+Selected themes of historical and contemporary interest in U.S. and World Hstory.
 May be repeated for credit if topics are different.

 HIST 3120.
 History of Cuisine and Culture.
 3 Hours.

 Overview of food and human society from early human civilization to the modern era.
 The course will emphasize changes in food production and consumption as well as the development of ethnic and cultural differences in cuisine.